loftylabs/vue_deckgl/_docs/content/en/tutorial/layers.md

 }
 </script>
 ```
 That's it!
 Now mileage may vary if you are attempting to implement a more complicated layer, but the key piece is that you simply add the BaseLayerMixin.

+Note the `render: () => null` method.
+Because we are creating a Vue component that does not render any HTML, but instead works with Deck.gl to display data, we can override the Vue render method to return null here, to do nothing.
+This allows us to avoid having to include an empty template in our code.